 By Tim Lambert

 Edinburgh began as a fort.
-Castle Rock is an easily defended position so from earliest times it was the site of a fort.
-In the 7th century the English captured this part of Scotland and they called this place Eiden's burgh (burgh is an old word for fort).
-In the 10th century the Scots re-captured the area.
-Late in the 11th century King Malcolm III built a castle on Castle Rock and a small town grew up nearby.
+Castle Rock is an easily defended position so from the earliest times it was the site of a fort.
+In the 7th century, the English captured this part of Scotland and they called this place Eiden's burgh (burgh is an old word for fort).
+In the 10th century, the Scots re-captured the area.
+Late in the 11th century, King Malcolm III built a castle on Castle Rock and a small town grew up nearby.
 By the early 12th century Edinburgh was a flourishing community.

 In 1128 King David I founded Holyrood Abbey.
 The Abbey was manned by Augustinian canons who gave their name to Canongate.
 (Gate does not mean a gate in a wall it is from the old word 'gait' meaning road).